JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_time_and_timer_event.md

 Use [`pygame.time.Clock`](https://www.pygame.org/docs/ref/time.html#pygame.time.Clock.tick) to control the frames per second and thus the game speed.

 The method [`tick()`](https://www.pygame.org/docs/ref/time.html#pygame.time.Clock.tick) of a [`pygame.time.Clock`](https://www.pygame.org/docs/ref/time.html#pygame.time.Clock) object, delays the game in that way, that every iteration of the loop consumes the same period of time.
-That meas that the loop:
+That means that the loop:

 >```py
 >clock = pygame.time.Clock()